adobe/regola/README.md

 Integer-Double comparisons between the rule's value and the data provided by the fact work for all operators except `CONTAINS`.

+The `DIVISIBLE_BY` operator is valid only for integer values since divisibility is not well-defined for floating-point numbers.

 ##### Some examples

 | Rule Value | Operator           | Fact         | Result  |